LynnColeArt/LoveCraftPlanning/Proposed_Two-Way_MIDI_Functionality.md

 2. **Educational Insights**:
    - The system could explain the impact of user edits, offering insights into music theory and composition techniques.

-3. **Cross-User Learning**:
-   - Aggregated data from multiple users (anonymized for privacy) would allow the system to identify broader trends and refine its base model for all users.

 ### Example Workflow

 1. **Initial Prompt**: